 Best for Toddlers: Starplay Hippo Pool/Sandpit with Cover

-It weighs only seven pounds empty, so it's easy to set up and move around, and because of the size, it's best up to about age 4.
+The sandbox weighs only seven pounds empty, so it's easy to set up and move around, and because of the size, it's best up to about age 4.
 It comes with a plastic cover, but note that it may blow off on windy days (there isn't a latching mechanism), so some families use bungee cords to keep it closed when it's not in use.

 Best with Cover: Best Choice Products Wooden Outdoor Sandbox with Foldable Bench Seats

-At 47 by 49 inches, this sandbox has a small footprint but gives kids a little more space to spread out.
+This sandbox has a small footprint but gives kids a little more space to spread out.
 Although the bottom is open, it comes with landscape fabric for lining, so it's ready to set up as soon as you open the box.
 The ingenious design features two benches—with back support!—that folds down to double as a cover for the sandbox.
 (Note that the weight limit for each bench is 200 pounds.)

 Best with Canopy: KidKraft Activity Sandbox with Canopy

 This sandbox has plenty of space for imaginative play for kids and parents together.
 It also comes with two plastic bins that can be used to store toys or water.
 The company includes a plastic liner for putting underneath to avoid big messes.
 KidKraft uses Sanmu wood, which is plywood supplied from China, and it has been reinforced to guard against warping.

 The striped canopy evokes a poolside cabana and will add a little elegance to your kids' play area, and the cover will help protect the sand from the elements.
 You'll need to assemble the sandbox yourself, but most people found it easy and straightforward.